Meaning of Numbers: The Number 27

-The New Testament, in most modern translations like the KJV, NIV and others, contains twenty-seven separate books.
-These books, along with the Old Testament's 39, makes 66 books total.
-The original version of Scripture, however, canonized by Ezra and the Apostle John, had only 49 books (7 x 7, the number of perfection squared).
+The New Testament, in most modern translations like the KJV, NIV and others, contains 27 separate books.
+The Old Testament, meanwhile, has 39 books making 66 total.
+The original version of Scripture, however, canonized by Ezra and the Apostle John, had only 49 books (7 x 7, which is perfection squared).

 Syrian king Benhadad, who did not like King Ahab's rejection of what he told him to do, decided to attack the Kingdom of Israel (1Kings 20:1 - 12).
 A prophet was then sent to Ahab assuring him of victory over Benhadad.

 On the seventh day of battle the Israelites slew 100,000 footmen in the Syrian army (1Kings 20:29).
 The remnants of the Syrian army then fled to Aphek.
 After entering Aphek the city's wall fell and killed 27,000 (27 x 1000) of the remaining troops, thus assuring Ahab's victory (verse 30).

 Jesus' ministry began in the fall of 26 A.D. when he turned thirty years old.
 His first few months entailed being baptized then tempted by the devil for 40 days.
 He made initial contact with some of his disciples and also performed his first miracle by turning water into wine at a Cana wedding (John 2).